 If you have a Facebook Business Page (aka Fan Page or Community page etc.) and you want to take full advantage of the space, you’re going to need a slightly different sized image.
 It’s 820 x 320 pixels.

 Here’s the group header image for my Content Writers group.
-It’s called The Write Hat – feel free to join if you write content for yourself or others and want some daily inspiration and ideas.
+It’s called The Science of Copywriting – feel free to join if you write content for yourself or others and want some daily inspiration and ideas.

 My mission is to help people write and publish the best content online, so they not only promote their business, but also get to be seen as the best in their industry or market.